 The patient flower lover who likes to grow things can gain a deal of interesting experience in crinum culture raising them from seed.
 Crinum asiaticum, from the tropical Pacific area, seeds freely and has been known to flower in two or three years from seed with special treatment.

 Pest and Problems

-Rarely attacked by insects, but if an attack is discovered, begin to fight back immediately.
+Gardeners love crinum lilies as they are rarely attacked by insects.
+But if an attack is discovered, begin to fight back immediately.

-Outdoors grasshoppers can be an issue during different times of the year.
-Best results and to pick them off, try DE (diatomaceous earth) or use a spray like Sevin.
+Outdoors or in the garden, grasshoppers can be an issue during different times of the year.
+For best results pick them off, try using Diatomaceous earth (DE) or use a spray like Sevin.

 Crinum bulbispermum from South Africa, is the hardiest species known and will bloom four or five times in the Spring in the lower South, starting in February.